alkem-io/website/content/en/home/intro-cta.md

 weight: 2

 # Section title
-title: A new way of working on challenges, together
+title: A new way of working on Challenges, together

 # Section subtitle
 subtitle: join us